PSModule/Build-PSModule/README.md

 ## Root module

 The `src` folder may contain a 'root module' file.
 If present, the build function will disregard this file and build a new root module file based on the source code in the module folder.

 The root module file is the main file that is loaded when the module is imported.
 It is built from the source code files in the module folder in the following order:

-1. Adds module headers from `header.ps1` if it exists and removes the file from the module folder.
+1. Adds a module header from `header.ps1` if it exists and removes the file from the module folder.
-1. Adds data loader automation that loads files from the `data` folder as variables in the module scope, if it exists.
-The variables are available using the ´$script:<filename>´ syntax.
+1. Adds a data loader that loads files from the `data` folder as variables in the module scope, if the folder exists.
+The variables are available using the `$script:<filename>` syntax.
-1. Adds content from subfolders, if they exists, and removes them from the module folder in the following order:
+1. Adds content from subfolders into the root module file and removes them from the module folder in the following order:
    - `init`
+   - `classes/private`
+   - `classes/public`
+   - `functions/private`
-   - `classes`
+   - `functions/public`
-   - `private`
+   - `variables/private`
-   - `public`
+   - `variables/public`
    - `*.ps1` on module root
-1. Adds a `class` and `enum` exporter that exports all classes and enums in the module to the caller session, using TypeAccelerators.
+1. Adds a `class` and `enum` exporter that exports the ones from `classes/public` folder to the caller session, using [TypeAccelerators](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes?view=powershell-7.4#exporting-classes-with-type-accelerators).
-1. Adds the `Export-ModuleMember` function to the end of the file, to make sure that only the functions, cmdlets, variables and aliases that are defined in the module are exported.
+1. Adds the `Export-ModuleMember` function to the end of the file, to make sure that only the functions, cmdlets, variables and aliases that are defined in the `public` folders are exported.

 ## Module manifest

 The module manifest file is the file that describes the module and its content.
 It is used by PowerShell to load the module and its prerequisites.
 The file also contains important metadata that is used by the PowerShell Gallery.
 If a file exists in the source code folder `src` it will be used as a base for the module manifest file.
-Most of the values in the module manifest file are calculated during the build process however some of these will not be touched if specified in the source manifest file.
+Most of the values in the module manifest file will be calculated during the build process however some of these will not be touched if specified in the source manifest file.

 During the module manifest build process the following steps are performed: